victorkreutzfeldt/real-time-inference-distributed-multimodal-systems/README.md

 python wrapper.py --variant PaMo --snr_dB -5
 ```

 Each run produces a `.gz` file containing the curve data that depicts inference performance evolution over time.
-After collecting multiple `.gz` files for different variants and SNR values, use the `plot_per_snr.py` script to generate the curves reported in the paper.
+After collecting the `.gz` files for the three different variants per SNR, use the `plot_per_snr.py` script to generate the curves reported in the paper.
 Running, for example:
 ```bash
 python wrapper.py --snr_dB -5
 ```